-For a quarter-car suspension problem, its ride and handling performance can be quantified based on the $\ell_2$ norm of its states and output [1].
+For a quarter-car suspension problem, its ride and handling performance can be quantified based on the l_2 norm of its states and output [1].
 Therefore, linear optimal control theory such as LQ control can be applied to an (un-constrained) active suspension problem.
-[2-4] suggested a semi-active controller by passing the optimal active force through a limiter.
+[2], [3], [4] suggested a semi-active controller by passing the optimal active force through a limiter.
 This control law is known as the "clipped optimal" law.
-The question arises if the "clipped-optimal" is still optimal for the constrained case as suggested in some previous publications (described in [1]).
-Or should the optimal deviate from the "clipped-optimal" as suggested in other publications [5,6]?
+The question arises if the "clipped-optimal" is optimal for the constrained case.
 If the optimal control law of the constrained system does deviate from its un-constrained counter-part, how different are they?
 And what would be the structure of the optimal control law?

 Different attempts have been made over the years to answer the questions arisen above.
-For a deterministic road disturbance case, the existence of the optimal semi-active control based on two point boundary problem has been shown in [5].
+For a deterministic road disturbance case, the existence of the optimal semiactive control based on two point boundary problem has been shown in [5].
 [6] showed that the clipped optimal law cannot be optimal and postulated that the constrained optimal control maintains a linear feedback form.
 However, the solution of optimal control in [6] involves switching among three state dependent Riccati equations and must be done through off-line iterations.
 To date, to the author's knowledge, no explicit optimal control law for semi-active suspension has been shown.